jliszka/jliszka.github.com/_drafts/how-traffic-actually-works.md

 Let's take a look at merging.
 Say there are some cars that are trying to merge into your lane a mile or so in front of you.
 Every time a car merges in, that adds 2 seconds to your trip.
-If one car merges in every 2 seconds, your trip gets longer by 2 seconds every 2 seconds.
-Which means you are not moving (or will soon not be moving).
+If one car merges in every 2 seconds, your trip gets longer by 2 seconds every 2 seconds, which means you are not moving (or will soon not be moving).

 Leaving space in front of your car for people who are trying to merge won't solve anything.
 Let's say you slow down to leave some room for an upcoming merge.
 Now you are 4 seconds behind the car in front of you instead of 2.
 You've just added